Josh MacPhee: Interference Archive

 Josh MacPhee was one of the cofounders of Interference Archive.
 This organization focuses on the intersection of social movements and cultural production, illustrating the history of social movement organizing through access to and display of cultural ephemera.
 MacPhee's personal collection of social movement publications, graphic material produced for organizing, and punk and DIY material culture, served as a major part of the original collection of Interference Archive alongside the collection of Dara Greenwald.

 Creative production

 Signal

 MacPhee has published Signal: A Journal of International Political Graphics and Culture (PM Press) with Alec Dunn since 2010.
 This ongoing series shares and provides commentary on political graphics, with full-color reproductions of a wide variety of graphic material.

 Pound the Pavement

 Pound the Pavement is a zine series featuring a variety of topics often related broadly, but not exclusively to street art and graffiti.

+An Encyclopedia of Political Record Labels

+In 2019, MacPhee published a compendium of information about political music and radical cultural production which focused on vinyl records and the labels that released.